 What is Polyurethane

-This versatile finish can be sprayed or brushed on virtually any wood surface with impressive results.
+It’s a versatile finish made of synthetic resin, which can be sprayed or brushed on virtually any wood surface with impressive results.
 It’s highly effective at resisting moisture penetration, it is very durable and easy to use.

 What is Varnish